jag1g13/pycgtool/docs/file-formats.md

 ## Mapping Definition File
 An example of mapping definition file for the monosaccharide allose taken from `test/data/sugar.map` is shown below.

-Molecule names (as present in the gro coordinate file) are used as section headers inside square brackets.
+Molecule names (as present in the coordinate file) are used as section headers inside square brackets.
 Each of the following lines describes a single coarse-grained bead mapping.
 The items on a line are:
 - the name of the bead